Hispanic Scholars Honored for Dissertations

 - Tom Ewing

 This press release is also available in Spanish.

-Three Hispanic scholars will receive cash awards from Educational Testing Service (ETS) at the American Association of Hispanics in Higher Education (AAHHE) annual conference in Costa Mesa, California, on March 6.
-The awards recognize dissertations chosen from more than 50 entries, as part of the third annual competition sponsored by ETS.
+Four Hispanic scholars were honored for their research on diversity and multicultural issues during the American Association of Hispanics in Higher Education (AAHHE) annual conference in Costa Mesa, California, March 8–12.
+The awards are provided by Educational Testing Service (ETS) and recognize dissertations chosen from more than 50 entries nationwide.

-- Support to attend the 2010 AAHHE Conference to present their dissertations in an individual concurrent session
+- support to attend the 2012 AAHHE Conference to present their dissertations in an individual concurrent session

 - the opportunity to submit an article based on the dissertation to the Journal of Hispanic Higher Education

 In addition, ETS will invite the first-place winner to publish an abstract of the winning dissertation in ETS Policy Notes and to showcase the research at an ETS-hosted seminar in Princeton, New Jersey.
 For further information on AAHHE and the annual dissertation competition, visit www.aahhe.org.
 For information on ETS visit www.ets.org.